TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Authentication > JWT
 Verifies the signature and claim of JWT token.
 Token values can be used without token verification for user services.

-1. On the Stage tab, select a stage.
+1. On the **Stage** tab, select a stage.
+2. Select the **Setup** tab.
-2. On the Stage Tree screen, select the root(/) path of the stage.
+3. Select the Stage root(/) path on the Stage Tree screen.
-3. Select **JWT** under Authentication.
+4. In the authentication, select **JWT**.
-4. Enter the JWT settings.
+5. Enter the JWT setup.
     - **Token Encryption Algorithm**: Select the encryption algorithm used to sign the token.
 Encryption algorithm supports HS256 and RS256.
         - HS256 Token Algorithm
             - Secret Key: Enter the secret key used to sign the token.
 Secret key with the length of 256 or above is recommended.
         - RS256 Token Algorithm
             - Public Key (PEM): Enter the public key to verify the token.
 It must be entered in PEM format.
+            - The JWKS URI: Enter the HTTP JWKS(Json Web Key Sets) URI necessary for token signature verification and encryption in bringing the Json Web Key Sets Json objects by API Gateway.
     - **Claim Verification Condition**
         - Enter the claim verification conditions for the registered claim of the token payload.
         - For more information on the registered claims, see [RFC7519-4.1.Registered Claim Names](https://tools.ietf.org/html/rfc7519#section-4.1).